The Murwillumbah Citadel

 Years of fire, flood and reinvention.

-The Building was sold and decommisioned in 1991.
-The Salvation Army moved north to Banora Point where many more of the congregation resided.
-Since, the building has had many chapters; revived as an Antique Shop, then a residence-the owner holding dance and musical performances, then a haberdashery and finally as a venue for the Arts.
+The building, significant in the Citadel history, was sold and decommissioned in 1991.
+The Salvation Army Murwillumbah relocated north to Banora Point, where many members of the congregation resided.
+Since then, the building has experienced many chapters; it was revived as an antique shop, then transformed into a residence where the owner hosted community music Murwillumbah events, followed by a haberdashery, and ultimately became a venue for the arts.

 Legacy of music and community continues...

-For 71 years Sunday mornings and many other occasions sounds of brass instruments, drums and tamborines filled Wollummbin St. In the spirit of the community of the original owners, The Citadel welcomes patrons and performers to find unity in music, arts and much more..
+For 71 years, Sunday mornings and many other occasions have been filled with the vibrant sounds of brass instruments, drums, and tambourines on Wollumbin St. In the spirit of the community of the original owners, The Citadel embraces its rich Citadel history by welcoming patrons and performers to experience unity through community music in Murwillumbah, arts, and much more, reflecting the values of the Salvation Army Murwillumbah.

 Copyright © 2023 The Murwillumbah Citadel - All Rights Reserved.